-Theoretical Domain Framework COM-B Participants Ö unt Inte nsity ( Count Intensity Characteristic quote 7 3 4 ı, 9 7 ∞ 6 10 11 (8) Beliefs about Capabilities Ļ 7 ĸ 0 3 77 T 1 0 0 W "The midwife has accepted this way of working, to monitor the pregnant women only at the time of childbirth as a result she does not train more, does not specialize, does not take initiative and does not assume her educational role beyond the moment of childbirth and for breastfeeding support" (9) Beliefs about Consequences L , L , Ļ L 2 L , Ŋ © : "IA midwife] has an important role to play with regard to counselling and education, not only for the women but also for the whole family, as well as for the community.
-Her work includes prenatal education and preparation for parenting but can be extended to women's health, sexual and reproductive health, and pediatric care."
-(10) Optimism Ļ > ب ا m m 10 L "Today's midwives must have the courage fro dare] to showcase their abilities in order to promote their autonomy as midwives."
-(11) Intentions Ļ Ļ 7 7 > 0 "indifference on the part of mid- wives" "it depends on the personal will , desire and time each midwife has" (12) Goals Ļ > - L m m : 4 2 4 " the most important [facilitating] factor is to have or be able to build a relationship based on trust between the pregnant woman and the midwife" (13) Reinforcement Automatic Motivation Ļ ! Ļ Ļ Ļ Ļ 9 4 D " there isn't any common code of practice or guidelines, which if existed the problem would be resolved."
-(14) Emotion , L ω .
-52 , 0.2 "increases the job satisfaction and enhances professional autonomy and responsibility in the workplace"
+Theoretical Domain СОМ-В Pa rticipa Count Intensity Characteristic quote Framework 1 2 3 4 5 6 7 8 9 10 11 (9) Beliefs about Consequences $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ 5 6 "[A midwife] has an important role to play with regard to counselling and education, not only for the women but also for the whole family, as well as for the community.
+Her work includes prenatal education and preparation for parenting but can be extended to women's health, sexual and reproductive health, and pediatric care" (10) Optimism 3 3 "Today's midwives must have the courage [to dare] to showcase their abilities in order to promote their autonomy as midwives."
+(11) Intentions 2 2 "indifference on the part of midwives" "it depends on the personal will, desire and time each midwife has" (12) Goals 3 3 " the most important [facilitating] factor is to have or be able to build a relationship based on trust between the pregnant woman and the midwife" (13) Reinforcement Automatic Motivation 6 7 "there isn't any common code of practice or guidelines, which if existed the problem would be resolved."

+Theoretical Domain COM-B Pa rticipa ants Count Intensity Characteristic quote Framework 1 2 3 4 5 6 7 8 9 10 11 quote (14) Emotion 3 5 "increases the job satisfaction and enhances professional autonomy and responsibility in the workplace"